Step syntax

 You can use single quotes or double quotes to enclose a string.
 The string can also contain quotes, but these quotes must be a different type than the quotes enclosing the string.

-Supported actions
+Supported steps

-The following actions are supported:
+The following steps are supported:

 Back to top

-Identify a control by text
+Identify an object by text

 button, checkbox, combo box, input, radio button, text box, toggle.